-In CIO.com's latest Resume Makeover, executive career coach Donald Burns works with an IT professional who's won awards, worked for Fortune 500 companies, pharmaceutical businesses and in the government sector.
+In CIO.com's latest Resume Makeover, executive career coach Donald Burns works with an IT professional who's won awards and worked for Fortune 500 companies, pharmaceutical businesses, and the government sector.
 The challenge: His resume was just a running list of the jobs he's held.
 The goal: make his most impressive skills stand out.

-It's the marketing tool for your personal brand and the first impression that hiring managers, recruiters and HR reps get of you.
-Suffice to say, getting it right is paramount to successfully compete against the horde of IT professionals out there.
+It's the marketing tool for your personal brand and the first impression that hiring managers, recruiters, and HR reps get of you.
+Suffice it to say, getting it right is paramount to successfully compete against the horde of IT professionals out there.

 Enter Arnold Stern